mtxslv/autoencoder-chiptune/README.md

 - soundeffect
 - soundscape

 Soundeffects are, in general, short tunes that play when we interact we something in game.
-I expand on that concept to consider also melodies played under certain circumstances, like boss fight, cutscenes, or object interaction.
+I expand on that concept to consider also melodies played under certain circumstances, like boss fight, and cutscenes.
 Two examples of such _soundeffects_ are:
 - _23. Priest of the Dark Order.wav_: this track plays when Agahnin 'kills' Zelda.
 Even being a long tune, it is consider a cutscene soundeffect;
 - _01. Title ~ Link to the Past.wav_: this track is the menu theme.
 Then I considered it a soundeffect.